START TRACKING YOUR SPEND

 A sinking fund, although similar, has different psychology than a general savings account, which can make you feel worried if you have to withdraw from the balance you’ve worked so hard to accumulate.
 However, when you reach your goal, putting money away with a sinking fund strategy means saying bye to guilt.
 Instead, it’s time to use your earned money for something that was planned all along.

-Once you give sinking funds a try, I’m confident you’ll find it’s yet another tool to keep your financial life organized and headed in a positive direction!
+Once you try sinking funds, I’m confident you’ll find it’s yet another tool to keep your financial life organized and headed in a positive direction!

 Mixed Up Money is pleased to share a free resource for anyone looking to cut back on non-essential spending.
 My most-requested product is these monthly calendars to share on your Instagram story, use as a phone background, or print off to track your spending habits.